 Companies are required to appoint independent auditors to hold office from each annual general meeting to the next.
 They are required to report to the shareholders on every set of financial statements furnished at a company’s annual general meeting.
 The Companies Act also requires that the report of the auditor should be drawn up in accordance with the International Standards on Auditing.

-The annual return must show the position as on each anniversary of registration of the company and must be forwarded to the Registrar within 42 days from that date.
+The annual return must show the position as on each anniversary of the registration of the company and must be forwarded to the Registrar within 42 days from that date.

 It is the responsibility of the officers of every company to see that the annual return and the annual accounts are filed on time.
 A payment between €100 and €1,400 depending on the authorised capital is to be submitted along with the return.
 The fees may be reduced in the event that the electronic format option is adopted.